5 Most Popular Trails in the Smoky Mountains You Need to Hike

 The hike to Abrams Falls is another one of the most popular trails in the Smoky Mountains.
 Located along the Cades Cove Loop, Abrams Falls is a gorgeous, 20-foot-tall waterfall.
 Although it’s not a tall waterfall, the amount of water that rushes over the side is what really impresses people.
 The Abrams Falls Trail is 5.2 miles round trip and is considered moderate in difficulty.
 Please note that swimming at the base of the falls is prohibited and extremely dangerous.

 3. Laurel Falls Trail

 Laurel Falls Trail is ideal for anyone looking for an easy hike with a beautiful waterfall at the end.
 This paved trail is only 2.6 miles round trip and is considered easy.
-This is a great trail for the whole family because kids can easily climb it since the path is paved.
+This is one of the most popular Smoky Mountain trails and is great for the whole family because kids can easily climb it since the path is paved.
 Once you reach the top, you will see the two tiers of Laurel Falls.
 A footbridge separates the tiers, and you can walk across it and take pictures in front of the falls.

 4. Alum Cave Trail